Signed in as:

 One woman’s brave retelling of her own menopause journey, reveals frightening truths about our medical systems that could affect any woman you know.

-Menopause is a challenging time for most women and in some cases, its effects can be devastating.
-In this book, we join Annie Cardone as she tells her own vulnerable story of her journey through the process of menopause.
-She invites us into some of the most personal and humiliating moments that she has endured, as she bravely shines a light on the massive chasm that exists between what women need at this time of their lives and the support and care that is actually available to them.
-Even today, menopause is vastly misunderstood by medical professionals (on both sides of the Atlantic) and research of the subject is embarrassingly underfunded.
+Menopause is a challenging time for most women, and in some cases, its impact can be devastating.
+In this book, we join Annie Cardone as she tells her vulnerable journey through menopause.
+She invites us into some of the most personal and humiliating mental health breakdowns she has endured, as she bravely shines a light on the massive chasm between what women need at this time of their lives and the support and care that is available to them.
+Even today, menopause is vastly misunderstood by medical professionals worldwide and research on the subject is dangerously underfunded.

-This book, which is part memoir and part actionable advice, follows Annie through the story of her own life.
-We get to witness as she traces her journey all the way back to the traumas of her youth and to then follow these threads forward to learn how these defining moments impacted her mental health and menopause experience.
-We learn just how deeply our hormones and mental health are connected.
-And we witness how easily and how often women are misdiagnosed and the potentially disastrous outcomes that can follow.
+This book, part memoir and part actionable advice, follows Annie through the story of her own life.
+We get to witness as she traces her journey back to the traumas of her childhood, and then follows these threads forward to learn how these defining moments impacted her mental health and menopause experience.
+We realise just how deeply our hormones and mental health are connected.
+And we witness how easily and how often women are misdiagnosed, and the potentially disastrous outcomes that can follow.

-This is a brave and vulnerable story that is, all to often, kept in the shadows of secrecy.
+This is a brave and vulnerable story that is all too often kept in the shadows of secrecy.
 Women have felt shame for far too long about this perfectly normal transition in their lives.

 Over 75 million women are in perimenopause, menopause, or post-menopause right now in the U.S.—with 6,000 more women reaching menopause each day.
 Research has long been underinvested in and overlooked